 How to Get to Kamakura from Tokyo

 Since navigating between the stations can be confusing, we suggest that you use Google Maps on your phone to determine your schedule.
-Google Maps has up to date information on the metro schedule and where to transfer.
-The metro stations have free public Wifi that you can use.
+Google Maps has up to date information on the train schedule and where to transfer.
+The train stations have free public Wifi that you can use.

 If you plan to travel through Japan and have the Japan Rail (JR) pass, you can use the JR pass for this Kamakura day trip.
 We used the JR pass during our Japan travels and found it convenient to not have to purchase individual tickets.

 You can also consider getting the Enoshima-Kamakura Freepass.
 It’s a one day pass where you receive round trip fare from Shinjuku to Fujisawa Station via the Odakyu line and unlimited rides along the Enoden and Odakyu lines.
 You’ll receive discounts for shrines, temples, museums, and some shops in the area.

 The pass can be purchased at the Odakyu Sightseeing Service in the Shinjuku Station west side area.

 The cost is 1520 yen ($13.70 USD) for adults and 770 yen ($7) for children if departing from Shinjuku Station.
 More information about the pass is here.